 Apart from the cathedral, lose yourself in the narrow streets of the historic centre and admire the city walls, the beautiful Arco da Vila and other points of interest.

-Another town that you must visit during your Algarve itinerary is the town of Tavira.
+Another city that you must visit during your Algarve itinerary is the city of Tavira.
 Considered by many as one of the most authentic places in the Algarve, Tavira is a lovely location.

 Take the opportunity to visit two Portuguese monuments, the castle and the Church of Santa Maria do Castelo, the picturesque streets and houses and discover traces of Roman and Moorish occupation wherever you look.